zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Supports Table Rate Shipping for WooCommerce from WooCommerce
 * Supports Table Rate Shipping for WooCommerce from Bolder Elements
 * Supports usage of the All In One SEO pack title and description attributes
+* Supports the WPC Product Bundles for WooCommerce plugin

 Some of the above mentioned feature can only be used by users who upgraded to the Elite version of our plugin